Does this test have other names?

 Imaging tests, including X-rays and CT scans of your urinary tract

-Cystoscopy, in which your doctor puts a very narrow tube with a camera in it through your urethra to look at the lining of your bladder and urethra
+Cystoscopy, in which your provider puts a very narrow tube with a camera in it through your urethra to look at the lining of your bladder and urethra

 What do my test results mean?